Lalit3716/Flappy-Bird/README.md

 # Flappy Bird
 ## Getting Started
 #### **Download the Zip File**, and extract it anywhere.
-After extracting place all files in a single folder and open flappy.py and Enjoy 😄.
+After extracting place all files in a single folder and open flappy.exe and Enjoy 😄.
 ## Description Of Game
 <ul>
   <li>This is a single-player game based on the infamous Flappy Bird Game.</li>